 Bamboo is the tallest member of the grass family and is known to have several pharmacological uses.
-There are more than 1,600 species of bamboo across 120 genera.
-Bamboo shoots are rich in vitamins, protein, fiber, and minerals while being very low in fat.
+There are more than 1,600 species across 120 genera.
+Its shoots are rich in vitamins, protein, fiber, and minerals while being very low in fat.

 “Bamboo shoots also contain several other anti-carcinogenic agents such as glucosinolates and saponins and efficacy of bamboo shoots phytochemicals for their antitumor potential has already been clinically proven.
 Thus, it is quite evident that bamboo shoots contain diverse arrays of phytochemicals which are highly effective in preventing as well as treating incidences of several types of cancer diseases,” the researchers conclude.

 A healthy body requires a healthy bowel.
-Since bamboo contains high amounts of dietary fiber, it aids in digestion and the production of a bowel movement.
+Since the plant contains high amounts of dietary fiber, it aids in digestion and the production of bowel movements.
 It has also been found to strengthen muscles in the stomach.
 A study looked at the short-term effects of bamboo shoot consumption on young women and found that the plant has a beneficial effect on bowel function and lipid profile.

 “Serum total cholesterol, low-density lipoprotein cholesterol, and the atherogenic index were decreased with the bamboo shoot diet feeding compared with the dietary fiber-free diet.
 There were no differences in serum glucose levels among the tested diets.
 Fecal volume and bowel movement frequency in subjects fed the bamboo shoot diet were significantly increased.”
 (Nutrition)

 In some countries, cereal companies are adding bamboo fiber to their products to make them more attractive to health-conscious customers seeking a remedy for their constipation issues.
 When compared to lettuce, it contains far more fiber per gram, making it a natural solution for constipation.